 Rebecca Chao previously worked for CNN’s China bureau and as an international editor at Personal Democracy Media.
 Her writing has appeared in The Atlantic, The Guardian, and The Christian Science Monitor.
 She holds a master's degree in international affairs from Columbia University and a bachelor's degree in English from Johns Hopkins University.

 Before joining Foreign Affairs, Anna Kordunsky worked for The New York Times in Moscow and The Christian Science Monitor in Boston.
 She holds a master's degree in international affairs from Columbia University and a bachelor's degree in political science and economics from Tufts University.

 Harrison Monsky holds a bachelor's degree in history from Yale University.
-He previously worked at the Woodrow Wilson Center for former U.S. Representative Jane Harman at the Woodrow Wilson Center.
+He previously worked at the World Security Institute and for former U.S. Representative Jane Harman at the Woodrow Wilson Center.

 Before joining Foreign Affairs, Nikita Lalwani worked for The Wall Street Journal in New Delhi, India, and The Boston Globe in Boston.
 She holds a bachelor's degree in English and creative writing from Yale University.

 Ann Tappert has been a freelance manuscript editor for over ten years, working for a number of publishers on both academic and trade books.
 She holds a master's degree in political science from the University of Pennsylvania.